Sensedia/open-tools/aws_services/modules/kubernetes-1-26/README.md

 =====================

-NOTE: Developed using Terraform 1.4.x syntax.
+NOTE: Developed using Terraform 1.4.x syntax and tested with Terragrunt 0.45.x.

 =====================

+* Configure AWS access credentials using IAM Roles.

+* Install tfenv and tgenv commands.

 ## How to use